 How Much Do Dental Hygienists Make in Canada?

+The salary of a dental hygienist in Canada is based on your experience, specialization, job title, and even the city where you work.
 Dental hygienists are typically paid on an hourly basis.
 This is because many roles are part-time.
 The median wage is $39 per hour.
-The hourly range is typically from $27 to $55 per hour.
-In a full-time role, you would make between $51,948 and $105,820 per year.
-Your rates are based on your experience, specialization, job title, and your location within Canada.
+The national hourly range is from $27 to $55 per hour.
+In a full-time role.
+Based on the national average, the salary of a dental hygienist in Canada would be between $51,948 and $105,820 per year (if working a 40-hour work week).

 Dental Hygienist Salary in Canada